pods-framework/pods/readme.txt

 * Fixed pods_error(): reversed logic that was emitting an error instead of throwing an exception when $display_errors is false
 * Fixed issue where user_url was created as a required field when extending users.
 * Add ability to use pods_group_add() in the ACT editor.
+* Security Update Reminder: As of Pods 2.4.2, we recommend all Pods 2.x installations be updated to the latest version, or replace your plugin files with the download of your version from http://wordpress.org/plugins/pods/developers/
 * If you need assistance in upgrading your Pods 2.x site to the latest version of Pods, please don't hesitate to contact us at http://pods.io/help/

 = 2.4.3 - June 23rd, 2014 =